craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Restore the user account.
 Use an automatically-generated password and note down the temporary password.

-1. In Edge, open an InPrivate window and sign on to the portal again as Lindsey, using the temporary password.
+1. In Edge, open an InPrivate window and sign on to the Office portal again as Lindsey, using the temporary password.
 Change the password to **Pa55w.rd1234**.
 If asked to save the password or to stay signed in, choose **No**.

 1. Note that Lindsey has no apps in the list.
 Deleting the account removed the licence assignment.